Tayokanch/MLOPS_JOURNEY/DEVOPS/GIT/Init.md

 1. `Dev Tayo` and `Dev Elizabeth` are working on the same  project but on their respective branches.
 They both made a changes on a particular file. `Dev Tayo` merged his branch with the master.
 When `Dev Elizabeth` was done, she also attemped to merge her branch with the Master branch and this cause a comflict because Git wont know the version of the file to keep.
 Hence a comflict occur.

+# GIT REBASE
+- IN Rebasing we are basically putting one branch on another one
+- E.g I am in `Tayo's branch` and I'm not up to date `master branch` , I can run `git rebase master` to get all the new update that has been made on the master branch.

+- Rebasing also allows us to modify the Git history on a certain branch before rebrasing it.

+# Resetting and Reverting

+- `git revert *commit hash key*`: This is used to revert a commit